Dre Campbell Farm

 13. Azera Gardening

 Azera Gardening is an organic insecticide.
-The product that contains pyrethrins and azadirachtin is a great choice for dealing with these pests.
+The product contains pyrethrins and azadirachtin, making it a great choice for dealing with these pests.

 It’s also safe to use on fruit trees and other plants.
 Plus, it’s non-toxic, so it won’t harm the environment or your family or pets.